filipelsilva/dotfiles-public/README.md

 The "Functions" section of this file has multiple functions that depend on certain non default packages and have not been guarded, as I found no clean way to do this, preferring to not use them or have them break if used.
-You can safely delete that section, apart from the first function, "take", which I consider quite useful, and only uses `cd` and `mkdir`.
+You can safely delete that section, apart from the first two functions: "take", which I consider quite useful, and only uses `cd` and `mkdir`; and "colors", which is only for seeing color codes..

 The completion system is done "by hand", instead of using some package to manage it.
 This assures that it works the way I expect it to work always (or *almost* always), but it might not be your preferred way of using completion.
 If you don't like it, i suggest using a package that provides completion, or running the completion assistant and defining the settings yourself: `autoload -U zsh-newuser-install && zsh-newuser-install -f`.